Mendeleev (crater): In fiction

 In Stanislaw Lem's More Tales of Pirx the Pilot, a story is wrapped around a fictional lunar science facility that is stationed in Mendeleev.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Mendeleev.
+In this case, the only satellite crater is Mendeleev P, which lies within southern Mendeleev itself.